Matthieu Blazy’s Structural Reset at Chanel

 (Cotton Tweed / Black)

-Open-Weave Tweeds: Lightness Through Subtraction
+Open-Weave Tweeds — Lightness Through Subtraction

 (Silk & Mixed Fibres / Black & White)

-But the trade-offs are equally clear:
+But the trade-offs are equally real, and they are structural.

 (Wool Cloth / Brown & Ecru)